 Garden sorrel requires very little attention.
 In fact, the only attention I give it is what I give its neighbor plants—water and occasional compost.

 Another great thing about sorrel is that it isn’t bothered much by pests.
-Yes, I occasionally find a slug, but they don’t seem to do much damage.
+Yes, I occasionally find slugs, but they don’t seem to do much damage.
 They just take a nibble here and there and then move on.
-This is perhaps due to the oxalic acid, which plants use to repel insects and animals from eating them.
+Perhaps this is due to the oxalic acid, which plants use to repel insects and animals.

-Our sorrel plants go to seed in mid-summer.
+Our sorrel plants go to seed in early summer.
 At that point I hack them down and let them grow back for another crop.

 How do we use it?